cdinopol/lumen-5.8-jwt-dingo/readme.md

 - You may delete `.git` folder if you get this code via `git clone`

 - Copy `.env.example` and rename to `.env`
+    - setup your db (create your db first)
-    - Add the following at the bottom:
+    - add the following at the bottom:
     ```
     API_PREFIX=api
     API_VERSION=v1